 Base flood elevation (BFE) The elevation of surface water resulting from a flood that has a 1% chance of equaling or exceeding that level in any given year.
-A rounded BFE is shown on the Flood Insurance Rate Map (FIRM) for zones AE, AH, A1-A30, AR, AR/A, AR/AE, AR/A1- A30, AR/AH, AR/AO, V1-V30 and VE.
-The actual BFE for a given area can be found in the Flood Insurance Study. - also called the "base flood."
+The rounded BFE is shown on the Flood Insurance Rate Map (FIRM) for zones AE, AH, A1-A30, AR, AR/A, AR/AE, AR/A1-A30, AR/AH, AR/AO, V1-V30 and VE.
+The actual BFE for a given area can be found in the Flood Insurance Study.is the elevation shown on the flood insurance rate map (FIRM) and found in the accompanying flood insurance study (FIS) for zones A, AE, AH, A A30, AR, V1-30, or VE that indicates the water surface elevation resulting from the flood that has a one percent chance of equaling or exceeding that level in any given year - also called the "base flood."

-Basement means any area of the building, including any sunken room or sunken portion of a room, having its floor below ground level (subgrade) on all sides.
+Basement means any area of the building, including any sunken room or sunken portion of a room, having its floor subgrade (below ground level )(subgrade) on all sides.